Gurimarie/Memory-game/README.md

 # MEMORY-GAME
 ## Match six equations with their answers, in under 1 minute

-Info about the scope of the website
+The idea is to randomly assign pairs of random equations and their respective answers to the "game-cards", let the

 ![Picture of different view-port-displays]()